nickstanley574/DePaulCSC241Interview/deck.md

 '   * Discovery Education       2015 - 2019'
 '   * Backstop Solutions Group  2019 - Present'
 ```
+{% comment %}

+* I graduated from DePaul University with a Bachelors Degree in Computer Science in 2016

+* I also graduated from DePaul with a Master in Software Engineering in 2019

+* During my master program I was in the Graduate Assistant program has a Tutor.

+* I am currently working at Backstop solutions as a Senior DevOps Engineer leading a team of 4.

+{% endcomment %}

 ---------------------------------------------------------------------------------------------------------------------------------
 # Overview and Assumptions

 * A quick `list` review